ibmrcruicks/nodejs-iotf-iotsensor/README.md

 1. cloning this repository locally running the [ibmcloud cli](https://cloud.ibm.com/docs/cli?topic=cli-install-ibmcloud-cli) `ibmcloud cf push` command
 1. cloning/forking this repository to github, creating an [open toolchain], and linking to your copy of the repository

-In either case, you will need to update the manifest.yaml file to set the service name for your Internet of Things service instance.
+*_In either case, you will need to update the manifest.yaml file to set the service name for your Internet of Things service instance._*

 [![Deploy to IBM Cloud](https://cloud.ibm.com/devops/setup/deploy/button.png)](https://cloud.ibm.com/devops/setup/deploy?repository=https://github.com/ibmrcruicks/nodejs-iotf-iotsensor)

-You can create a free Internet of Things service using [IBM Cloud](https://cloud.ibm.com/catalog/services/iotf-service).
+You can create a free Internet of Things service using [IBM Cloud catalog - IOT](https://cloud.ibm.com/catalog/services/iotf-service).
 ## Running locally

 This app can be run locally, by